ANALYSIS-Inter-Korean missile race may leave North Korea with tactical nuclear weapons | Technology

 North Korea's years-long quest to develop precision missiles capable of evading detection and striking targets in South Korea has accelerated in the wake of the country's 2018 self-imposed moratorium on testing its larger intercontinental ballistic missiles (ICBMs).
 Meanwhile, a 2017 agreement between Washington and Seoul lifted bilateral limits on South Korean missile payloads, leading to the development of at least one heavier weapon that could play a key role in strategies aimed at preempting North Korean attacks or "decapitating" its leadership.

 TACTICAL NUCLEAR WEAPONS?
-North Korea says its missiles are for self defence, and has accused South Korea and the United States of threatening its safety with joint military drills, arms purchases, and other hostile policies.
+North Korea says its missiles are for self-defense and has accused South Korea and the United States of threatening its safety with joint military drills, arms purchases, and other hostile policies.

 "Even short-range North Korean ballistic missiles should be considered nuclear-capable, based on North Korea's own words," said Markus Garlauskas, a senior fellow with the Atlantic Council and former U.S. national intelligence officer for North Korea.
 Once the technology is mastered, nuclear warheads can be lighter than conventional ones, said Markus Schiller, a missile expert based in Europe.

-After last year's test of the Hyunmoo-4, South Korea announced it would also mass produce another type of ground-based missile designed to destroy underground artillery bases.
-"These most recent (North Korean) tests do appear to be communicating to the South Koreans that they have capability on par or superseding that of the Hyunmoo-4," said Melissa Hanham, deputy director of the Open Nuclear Network.
+After last year's test of the Hyunmoo-4, South Korea announced it would also mass-produce another type of ground-based missile designed to destroy underground artillery bases.
+"These most recent (North Korean) tests do appear to be communicating to the South Koreans that they have the capability on par or superseding that of the Hyunmoo-4," said Melissa Hanham, deputy director of the Open Nuclear Network.

-As soon as this year, Seoul may conduct an underwater test of its first submarine-launched ballistic missile (SLBM), based on the 500 kilometre-range Hyunmoo-2B, armed with a conventional warhead, and potentially carried by its new 3,000-ton KSS III submarines, South Korean media reported.
-South Korea's defence ministry declined to confirm the status of specific weapons citing security concerns but said "our military has built the capability to counter North Korea's short range missiles by modernising our forces, and we plan to develop it even further."
+As soon as this year, Seoul may conduct an underwater test of its first submarine-launched ballistic missile (SLBM), based on the 500 kilometer-range Hyunmoo-2B, armed with a conventional warhead, and potentially carried by its new 3,000-ton KSS III submarines, South Korean media reported.
+South Korea's defense ministry declined to confirm the status of specific weapons citing security concerns but said "our military has built the capability to counter North Korea's short-range missiles by modernizing our forces, and we plan to develop it even further."

 Such missiles could bolster two key South Korean strategies: "Overwhelming Response", which aims to detect planned attacks by North Korea and preemptively destroy its nuclear facilities, missiles, and long-range artillery; and "Strategic Target Strike," a counterattack that includes eliminating North Korean leadership.
 "Seoul seems committed to very large conventional warheads to target hardened sites," said Jeffrey Lewis, a missile researcher at CNS.
 "There is also simple envy - if North Korea has such a capability, it is normal for South Korea to follow suit."